rtlrecguy-del/leradioapp/README.md

 A good place to find local stations to you is to look up your FM stations on Wikipedia by state and look up your HD Radio stations at:

 https://hdradio.com

+The recordings are not accessible from the app.
+The shared directory on Host should be setup to share over the networt to a media player like VLC.
 All recordings are setup as repeating.
-Remove from CRON in app if not wanting recordings.
+Remove from CRON in app if you want to cancel a scheduled recording.

 Program filters out static using noise models for reception problems such as hiss.